JOHN KNOX: FREE REFORMATION RESOURCES

 KNOX, JOHN

-Vol. 2 - Unedited History of the Reformation in Scotland (Book 3, 4 and 5) and six appendices, index, etc.
+Volume 2 of The Works of John Knox - Unedited History of the Reformation in Scotland (Book 3, 4 and 5) and six appendices, index, etc.

 "Knox portrayed the origins and development of a movement and not a mere chronology of events...
 Knox based his arguments on original sources and he often cited the documents in full.
 When Knox's History is compared to the contemporary vernacular narratives of Bishop Leslie and Sir James Melville, the superiority of Knox's work becomes evident.
 For the most part, these writers were preoccupied with petty details and had no conception of the momentous issues that hung on the events they recorded...
 Knox used history to demonstrate his single-track philosophy.
 And his philosophy said: 'The hearts of men, their thoughts, and their actions are but in the hands of God.'
 Lee said Knox's History was a sermon without an audience, a preaching book, one long inflammatory speech in behalf of God's truth as the reformer saw it."
 (Kyle, The Mind of John Knox, p.
 13).
 Our editions of volumes one and two of Knox's Works contain the only full, unedited version of Knox's massive History of the Reformation in Scotland available today.